The documents provided here contain supplemental information about the proposed project that has been discussed at IAG and public meetings.

 Along Bunker Hill Street, buildings will be 4 stories.
 Along Medford Street buildings will be 4 stories across from residential areas, and up to 6 stories across from the high school playing fields.

-Our plan calls for a total of 7 acres of open space, of which 2.8 acres will be designated for publicly accessible open space concentrated in four large-format areas throughout the site.
+The plan calls for a total of 7 acres of open space, of which 2.8 acres will be designated for publicly accessible open space concentrated in four large-format areas throughout the site.
 Altogether, the publicly accessible open spaces on the site will be more than the size of two football fields.
-We will work closely with the community to design and program these park-type spaces.
+We will continue to work closely with the community to design and program these park-type spaces.

 Preserving these trees is a priority to the design and development teams.
-As part of the overall Master Plan effort, we have engaged an Arborist to provide an independent survey and accounting of the Bunker Hill trees.
-This work will provide three important resources.
-First, the detailed survey will allow us to accurately locate each tree on site and to work with the Architecture and Civil Engineering teams to identify trees which are “most preservable” early in the design process.
-This evaluation will take into account factors such as the location of the tree within the proposed master plan; adjacency to built environment changes which would affect light levels and root extents; and proposed grading changes.
+As part of the overall Master Plan effort, we engaged an Arborist to provide an independent survey and accounting of the Bunker Hill trees.
+This work provided three important resources.
+First, the detailed survey allowed us to accurately locate each tree on site and to work with the Architecture and Civil Engineering teams to identify trees which are “most preservable” early in the design process.
+This evaluation took into account factors such as the location of the tree within the proposed master plan, adjacency to built environment changes which would affect light levels and root extents, and proposed grading changes.

 The second major resource is an evaluation of the current health of the existing trees.
-Like the current housing stock, many of the trees date to the original development in the early1940s and have not have the benefit of sustained maintenance throughout the decades.
-The Arborist’s assessment will give the design team tools to identify which trees might be expected to thrive for years to come and which are nearing the end of their natural lifespan.
-With this knowledge, the design team can prioritize the preservation of our healthiest trees and allow them to serve as the foundation for a new urban forestry experience.
+Like the current housing stock, many of the trees date to the original development in the early 1940s and have not had the benefit of sustained maintenance throughout the decades.
+The Arborist’s assessment gave the design team tools to identify which trees might be expected to thrive for years to come and which are nearing the end of their natural lifespan.
+With this knowledge, the design team was able to prioritize the preservation of our healthiest trees and allow them to serve as the foundation for a new urban forestry experience.

-Finally, the Arborist’s report will identify the current level of species diversity.
+Finally, the Arborist’s report identified the current level of species diversity.
 Species diversity is an incredibly important factor in planning for climate and ecological resiliency.
 Providing a wide variety of individual tree species protects the urban forest from depletion as a result of disease, invasive pest or inability to adapt to radical climate shifts.
 Species diversity also provides habitat resources to a wider array of urban wildlife, birds and insect communities.
-In understanding the current plant community, the design team will be able to develop a proposed tree palette which acknowledges the current species range and provides a wider range of supplemental species in the form of new trees.
+In understanding the current plant community, the design team developed a proposed tree palette which acknowledges the current species range and provides a wider range of supplemental species in the form of new trees.
 This expansion of species diversity will continue beyond the trees and include a broad selection of native/adaptive shrubs and perennials – replacing the current landscape largely dominated by yews and grass.

 There will be 70,000 SF of community and retail space.